 Explain why a football player practises throwing a football in a spiral motion.

-Explain why you would want to keep your stance as wide as possible and try to crouch as low as possible in a tug of war.

 Explain why it is possible to “steer” with no hands on a fast moving bicycle.

 Explain how counterweights and guy wires are used to stabilize structures.

+Explain why you would want to keep your stance as wide as possible and try to crouch as low as possible in a tug of war.

 What type of foundation would be most appropriate for each of the following structures?

-Some systems and the type of energy sources they rely on.

-A B

-____ i. toaster a) mechanical

-____ ii. bus b) chemical

-____ iii. wind-up toy c) nuclear

-____ iv. star d) electrical

-____ v. dog

 Answer Key

 i. b; ii. e; iii. a; iv. c; v. d